 In the context of a donation by Margrave Leopold III, an altar of Mary is mentioned in a document.

-On 12 June, the foundation stone for the monastery church is laid
+On 12 June, the foundation stone for the abbey church is laid

 Leopold III brings the Augustinian canons, headed by Provost Hartmann, to Klosterneuburg

-On 29 September, the monastery church is consecrated by Archbishop Konrad
+On 29 September, the abbey church is consecrated by Archbishop Konrad

 Margravine Agnes presents a particularly valuable item to the collegiate church: the giant seven armed candelabra.